 When I insta-storied pictures of us in the place, comments started to flow in saying that Johnny Rockets’ milkshakes are to die for.
 So, we started our meal with the milkshakes.

 Guys, you were right.
 The milkshakes are really incredible.
-Absolutely creamy and very flavorful, these are probably the best milkshakes I have tried – beating Keventer’s and Corner House milkshakes hands down.
+Absolutely creamy and very flavorful, these milkshakes served in shot glasses were the best I have tried – beating Keventer’s and Corner House milkshakes hands down.

 We ordered french fries and onion rings to eat along with our shakes.